banner

 - and at its current rate will reach 1.5°C in 2030, and 1.7°C in 2036.

-• if the original climate target limit of 1.5°C has to be replaced by 1.6°C, there will be an estimate 400 million more climate deaths, of which the UK will be responsible for 300,000 deaths [3].
+• if the original climate target limit of 1.5°C has to be replaced by 1.6°C, there will be an estimate 400 million more climate deaths, of which the UK will be responsible for 300,000 deaths [3]

-• extreme weather events are increasing.
+• extreme weather events are continuing to increase.

 The risks of catastrophic tipping points are steadily increasing